joshuamabina/blog/laravel-deployment-brain-dump.md

 ### A short walk down memory lane

-Node drastically changed how JavaScript development took form.
+While it is true that the concept of sanely managing 3rd-party code has been around for quite a long-time (git-submodules, for instance), it is also true that there hasn't been much for JavaScript specific tools until [Node.js](https://nodejs.org/en/).

-While it is true that the concept of sanely managing 3rd-party code has been around for quite a long-time (git-submodules, for instance), this was not much of the case in the JavaScript ecosystem.
+Node ploughed the JavaScript planet for the better, paving a way for [bower](https://bower.io), [ender](http://www.enderjs.com/), [volo](http://volojs.org/), now [Yarn](https://yarnpkg.com) and everything else errupting from JavaScript's volcanic core, shaking the internet's crust, hard.

-Node and affiliates ploughed the JavaScript planet for the better.
-Then [bower](https://bower.io), [ender](http://www.enderjs.com/), [volo](http://volojs.org/) and everything else, quickly errupted from JavaScript's volcanic core, shaking the Internet's crust, hard.
+Node drastically morphed the JavaScript ecosystem, for the better.

 ### What is npm?